grokible/sails-tutorial-1/TUTORIALS/TUTORIAL01.md

 going through the code provides that benefit as well (not to say this isn't true for Meteor, but we will assume it is true for Sails based on the stackoverflow article).

+I glanced over the information for Meteor, and it is a very different type of framework that seems to be aimed at rapid application construction using some of its own paradigms.
+In particular, it seems to be attempting to model the declarative, two-binding style of UI/model updating popularized by front-end frameworks like Angular.
+It takes this type of interaction and pushes it even deeper down the stack, and into the persistence layer, and even the messaging protocols.
+This is a very different model from most frameworks, which has it's pros and cons.
+Sails seems much more tuned to backend services, especially since, out-of-the-box it has no rendering/template engine.

 ## Tutorial Overview

 The first thing we are going to try is to make a simple User account class and handle